This section introduces the information focus theme. Resources to support this theme are:

 - RCN products and services and RCN publications relevant to this theme

 - agencies that provide further information and resources

 - policy and reports which shape the current strategic and policy framework for this theme

 - guidance and tools which help with understanding of and implementation of policy.

-There are clear links between this section of the clinical governance resource and the RCN Principles of Nursing Practice, launched in 2010.
-The Principles set out what patients, colleagues, families and carers can expect from nursing.
+The RCN Principles of Nursing Practice embed eHealth and the use of information and communication technology (ICT) as a core element of nursing which impacts on every aspect of the care process.
+Launched in 2010 the RCN Principles of Nursing Practice set out what patients, colleagues, families and carers can expect from nursing.
 Principle E encompasses themes of communication, handling feedback, record keeping, reporting and monitoring.
 For further information, see Principle E. Principle H encompasses themes of leadership contributing to an open and responsive culture.
 For further information, see Principle H.

 All of the items in this reference list are available online.
 They were last accessed on 9 September 2013.
 Some of them are in PDF format – see how to access PDF files.

 Department of Health (2013) Information: To share or not to share?
 The Information Governance Review, London: DH.

 Department of Health (2012) The power of information: putting all of us in control of the health and care information we need, London: DH.